fe9lix/Tuio.js/README.md

 Tuio.js is a JavaScript implementation of the [TUIO library](http://www.tuio.org) for multitouch and tangible interaction in the web browser.
 It aims to be a 1:1 port of the original [TUIO Java library](http://www.tuio.org/?java).

 ### How it works
 TUIO is based on the [OSC protocol](http://opensoundcontrol.org/) and usually transferred via UDP.
 Tuio.js uses node.js and Websockets ([Socket.io](http://socket.io/)) to push OSC/TUIO messages to the browser.
-TUIO.js converts the messages into events that applications can register with.
-Another utility translates TUIO events to standard HTML5 Touch API events + additional events for tangibles which are not part of the W3C spec.
+TUIO.js converts the messages to events that applications can register with.
+The events are also translated to standard HTML5 Touch API events + additional events for tangibles (not part of the W3C spec).

 ## Getting Started
 ### Server